Skatteetaten/vagrant-hashistack-template/README_template.md

 |      |             | bool |

 ## Example
-Example-code that shows how to use the module, and, if applicable, it's different use cases.
+Example-code that shows how to use the module and, if applicable, its different use cases.
 ```hcl-terraform
 module "example"{
   source = "./"